Supplementary Technical Info

 Consider restricting the access to gateways based on the IP addresses that should be allowed to connect via each one.

-We recommend that IP address restrictions are made within your own infrastructure, but restrictions can also be set via the portal by going to the gateway details and selecting SRA > Settings > Unattended Access Settings > Gateways > ON-PREMISE > [Gateway] > Settings > IP RESTRICTIONS:
+We recommend that IP address restrictions are made within your own infrastructure, but restrictions can also be set via the portal by going to the gateway details and selecting Secure Remote Access > Settings > Unattended Access Settings > Gateways > ON-PREMISE > [Gateway] > Settings > IP RESTRICTIONS:

 From here, IP restrictions can be enabled, allowing you to enter the IP addresses you want to allow the ability to access endpoints via the selected gateway.